sequenceiq/blog/source/_posts/2014-05-24-ambari-shell.markdown

 or specifying an `--cmdfile` option the same commands can be executed.

 ## Summary
-To sum it up in less than two minutes:
+To sum it up in less than two minutes watch this video:
 <script type="text/javascript" src="https://asciinema.org/a/9783.js" id="asciicast-9783" async></script>